Diving Koh Lanta

-Koh Lantas main dive site is the archipelago of Koh Haa (Haa means 5 in Thai) which is 5 islands surrounding one main island called Koh Haa Yai.
-To get to the islands can take either 45 mins by speedboat or 2 hours by big boat.
-The islands are around 6km from lanta so they are some distance but this has benefits as the dive sites not over dived and is in the middle of the ocean which means anything can pop up from Mantas, Whale Sharks, Eagle Rays, Harlequin Shrimp, and lots of macro life.
-Visibility most of the year is around 15 – 30m in high season and there is diving in the “green season” (apart from June and Sept) and it is one of my favourite times to dive on Lanta as the visibility can be much better and there are less divers in the water.
+Koh Lanta’s main dive site is the archipelago of Koh Haa.
+Haa means 5 in Thai, which is 5 islands surrounding one main island called Koh Haa Yai.
+To get to the islands can take either 45 min ride by speedboat or 2 hours by big boat.
+Koh Haa is around 6km from Lanta.
+They are further away than most dive sites but this has it benefits.
+The dive sites not over dived and is in the middle of the ocean which means anything can pop up.
+I have seen Mantas, Whale Sharks, Eagle Rays, Frogfish, Harlequin Shrimp, and lots of macro life there.
+As well as plenty of batfish, trevellies, octopus, cuittlefish, Koh Haa is a great place to dive.
+Visibility most of the year is around 15 – 30m.
+There is limitied diving in the “green season”.
+It has been my office for over 6 years now and a pictureseque place above and below the waves.

 The are around 12 Dives Sites on Koh Haa but my personal favourites are;